Have you heard of the Sorbs or Wends?

 In 1991, the Federal Government of Germany and the governments of the Free State of Saxony and the State of Brandenburg formed the Foundation for the Sorbian People.
 The foundation aims to conserve and develop Sorbian languages and culture, and promote important Sorbian institutions and projects.

-At Dissen (about 10 kilometres from Cottbus) we explored the local history museum, located in a former school building built in 1899.
-The museum features the life and work of the Sorbs of Lower Lusatia over the centuries.
+At Dissen-Striesow (about 10 kilometres north of Cottbus) we explored the local history museum, located in a former school building built in 1899.
+The museum features the life and work of the Lower Sorbs across the historic region of Lower Lusatia over the centuries.

-Even today, women and girls in Lower Lusatia still have the colourful festive costumes and wear them in public on special occasions.
+Even today, Sorbian women and girls of Lower Lusatia still have the colourful festive costumes and wear them in public on special occasions.
 Unfortunately, the everyday dress of the Sorbs has nearly disappeared.
 Originally there were about 60 different dress codes, each one for a specific occasion.

 Girls wore bright red skirts, although red was not allowed in church or the cemetery.
 Here, green (the colour worn by married women) had to be worn.
 Women also wore ruby, blue or violet.
 Elderly women wore brown.
 Black was the colour of festivities, such as weddings or Christmas, while white was the symbol of mourning.
 When the women worked in the field they wore wooden shoes and knee-length dresses.

-The Sorbs (Wends) are known for their folk art, craftsmanship, fine art, literature and music.
+The Sorbs are known for their folk art, craftsmanship, fine art, literature and music.
 The Sorbian folk culture has always been a very significant link between the German and Sorbian people.
-One example is the Sorbian (Wendish) tradition of colouring and decorating Easter eggs, which is popular amongst German people as well.
-In the two museums we visited, we saw examples of Sorbian (Wendish) needlework, painting, books, musical instruments, ceramics, woodwork and textiles.
+One example is the Lower Sorbian tradition of colouring and decorating Easter eggs, which is popular amongst German people as well.
+In the two museums we visited, we saw examples of Lower Sorbian needlework, painting, books, musical instruments, ceramics, woodwork and textiles.

 “Gaž muzika zagrajo, towzynt ból nam zažyjo.”